 Click the course name for more information.

-Upon successful completion of the Certificate in Paralegal Studies program, students will be able to:
+Upon successful completion of the Associate of Paralegal Studies degree program, students will be able to:

 - Locate and apply relevant state and federal statutes from every jurisdiction.

 - Research applicable federal and state case law using LexisNexis or a similar online legal database for any relevant issue.

 - Draft basic legal documents such as complaints, answers, contracts, etc. from scratch or from an existing template.